Characterisation of the Energy of Gaussian Beams on Lorentzian Manifolds - with Applications to Black Hole Spacetimes: Introduction

 In Part II of this paper, we prove the above mentioned new results on the behaviour of waves on various black hole backgrounds.
 The important ideas are first introduced in Section \ref{RNSec} by the example of the Schwarzschild and Reissner-Nordstr\"om family, whose simple form of the metric allows for an uncomplicated presentation.
 Thereafter, in Section \ref{KerrSec}, we proceed to the Kerr family.

 The main purpose of the appendix is to contrast the Gaussian beam approximation with the much older geometric optics approximation.
 In Appendix \ref{geomop}, we recall the basics of the geometric optics approximation.
 Appendix \ref{Comparison} discusses Ralston's work \cite{Ral69} from 1969, where he showed that trapping in the obstacle problem necessarily leads to a loss of differentiability in an LED statement.
-This proof made use of the geometric optics approximation and we explain why it does not transfer directly to general Lorentzian manifolds.
 We conclude in Appendix \ref{BD} with giving a sufficient criterion for the formation of caustics, i.e., a breakdown criterion for solutions of the eikonal equation.